SHRUG-FM: Reliability-Aware Foundation Models for Earth Observation: Introduction

 \section{Introduction}

-Following the success of foundation models in natural language processing and computer vision, geospatial foundation models (GFMs) for Earth observation (EO) are gaining traction~\citep{xiao2025foundationmodelsremotesensing}.
-Trained on large-scale datasets gathered by satellites such as Sentinel and Landsat, these models aim to learn transferable representations of the Earth’s surface.
-Recent examples like Clay~\citep{clayWebsite}, SSL4EO-S12~\citep{wang2023ssl4eo}, Prithvi~\citep{jakubik2023prithvi}, EarthPT~\citep{smith2023earthpt} and Scale-MAE~\citep{reed2023scale} capture detailed spatial and spectral patterns across diverse regions and timescales.
-These general-purpose representations are provided as precomputed embeddings or pre-trained models and can be applied to downstream tasks , out-of-the-box or with minimal finetuning to capture more application-specific features.
+Following the success of foundation models (FMs) in natural language processing and computer vision, geospatial foundation models (GFMs) for Earth observation (EO) are gaining traction~\citep{xiao2025foundationmodelsremotesensing}.
+Trained on large-scale datasets gathered by satellites such as the Sentinel and Landsat missions, these models aim to learn transferable representations of Earth's surface.
+Recent examples, ranging from early milestones like Clay~\citep{clayWebsite}, SSL4EO-S12~\citep{wang2023ssl4eo}, and Scale-MAE~\citep{reed2023scale} to more recent multimodal and multitemporal architectures like SkySense~\citep{guo2024skysense}, Prithvi-EO-2.0~\citep{szwarcman2025prithvi}, TerraMind~\citep{jakubik2025terramind}, AlphaEarth~\cite{brown2025alphaearth}, and TESSERA~\citep{feng2025tessera}, capture spatial and spectral patterns across diverse regions and timescales.
+These general-purpose representations are provided as precomputed embeddings or pre-trained models and can be applied to downstream tasks, out-of-the-box or with minimal finetuning to derive application-specific features.